How To Build An Inclusive Business That Welcomes Women

 Second, a hiring team that only has one viewpoint is going to select candidates who match that viewpoint.
 Having a hiring team with many different backgrounds and experiences will help bring in a broader range of candidates.

 Paid maternity leave is important, especially in the current political climate, but what about paternal leave?
 Adoption leave, family leave, flexible scheduling, forgiving sickness policies?
-All of these changes make sure that women – and men – have the ability to actually balance the needs of their families with the needs of their careers, which makes them more likely to both take your job and stay in the position.
+All of these changes make sure that women – and men – have the ability to actually balance the needs of their families with the needs of their careers, which makes them more likely to both take their job and stay in the position.

 Talk to your current employees and understand what you’re doing right – and wrong – with inclusivity